Takax62/DivideCalc/README.md

 # DivideCalc
 This app is only for Linux.
 This is a division calculator.
 It can divide decimal numbers too!
+Open this .deb file with App Center (Right click/Open with/App Center/Select), this opens App Center, and then, click Install.
+You can check where it is, by opening Terminal, and typing dpkg -L dividecalc.
+And the last line will contain the whole directory.
+Locate to it with cd /Path/To/Dir/dividecalc/ (Replace Path/To/Dir to the directory where it is.
+The last directory should be dividecalc, and the file's name should be dividecalc.py.
+Run it with python3 dividecalc.py.)